 3-4: These responses are short, general, and lacking in examples.
 There may be serious grammatical errors.

 1-2: Unacceptable work.
 Lacks insight and clarity.

 By the end of the semester, each student will have at least 10 entries completed.
-Please keep all in a folder (which you will bring to the final exam).
-No late responses accepted, no responses from those not in class.
+No late responses accepted; no responses accepted from those not in class.

 II.
 3 Essays